 Overview

-Between those chronological poles is a wealth of Buddhist temples and Shinto shrines from all periods, and some impressive military architecture.
-National, regional and private collections are to be found in great profusion throughout the country; Japan has a long and impressive lineage of art-historical scholarship and connoisseurship.
-Added to this in recent times have been a network of conservation and restoration labs and the latest technology for archaeological investigation.
+Between those chronological poles can be found a wealth of Buddhist temples and Shinto shrines from all periods, and some impressive military architecture.
+National, regional and private collections exist in profusion throughout the country; Japan has a long and impressive lineage of art-historical scholarship and connoisseurship.
+Add to this in recent times a network of conservation and restoration labs and the latest technology for archaeological investigation.
 In short, despite the large number of wars and natural disasters that have periodically overwhelmed the country, Japanese arts are to be enjoyed in extraordinary abundance.
 The great majority of important pieces remain in the country.

-This tour exposes participants to Japan across the ages, sampling excellent works from many periods, genres and styles.
 As a deeply hierarchical society until modern times, there is ‘high’ art and ‘low’ art, from royal and shogunal works to that of the urban populace (the fabled ‘art of the floating world’).
-Modern Tokyo is part of the experience as well as the ancient capital of Kyoto, as are the yet more ancient city of Nara and the celebrated art colony of Naoshima in the Inland Sea.
-World Heritage sites figure on the tour, but we also visit less well known sites such as ceramic studios and mausolea.
+Modern Tokyo is part of the experience as well as the ancient capital of Kyoto, the yet more ancient city of Nara and the celebrated art colony of Naoshima in the Inland Sea.
+World Heritage sites figure on the tour, but we also visit less well known sites, such as ceramic studios and mausolea.

 Day 1

 Tokyo.
 The tour begins in Tokyo with lunch in the hotel.
 (Flights from London are not included.
 There is an airport transfer to meet the recommended flight from London.
-Your room is available from 2.00pm on 9th April – see Practicalities).
+Your room is available from 2.00pm on 1st June or 3rd November – see Practicalities).
 In the afternoon there is a visit to the Edo-period Korakuen Garden, one of the oldest and best preserved in the city.
 First of three nights in Tokyo.

 Day 2